caiks/WBOT02/README.md

 ```
 ![actor002_model010_Sam_001](images/actor002_model010_Sam_001.png)

 The *slices* do not yet capture features.
 The examples are only related by their areas of light and dark.
-Browsing around suggests that near the root *slices* the representations mainly have a light centre and tend to *classified* by the arrangement of brightness around the periphery of the frame.
+Browsing around suggests that near the root *slices* the representations mainly have a light centre and tend to be *classified* by the arrangement of brightness around the periphery of the frame.

 This is the configuration for *model* 13, `model013.json` -
 ```